 A Character on its Own: A Sword Forged from Valyrian Steel

-Weaponry, especially the steel sword is a major theme that resembles the weight of its owner.
+Weaponry, especially the steel sword is a major theme that resembles its owner.
 Its imbued magic spells pit them against the actual human characters, enabling them to form their own compelling stories.
 According to the world of Westeros, Valyrian blades, the relics from the vanished civilization of Valyria forged with magic spells and special techniques, remain sharp forever without the need to be honed.
 These are valuable status symbols recognized for their strength and lightweight in comparison to ordinary steel.

 There are 15 major Valyrian Steel swords that are wielded by the characters ultimately leading to the pursuit of the “Throne”.
 “Ice” is the name of the first great Valyrian sword featured on the series, an heirloom of House Stark.
 Its long robust shape resembles the honorable and devoted Ned Stark and the bearings of the north.
 “Longclaw”, with the bear’s head pommel in the hands of Jon Snow, the King in the North, was used against countless enemies, even turning the supernatural White Walker into fragments of ice.
 It is disputed to become the heirloom of House Stark that might replace Ice.
 The youngest of the Starks, Arya carries the thin and sharp “Needle” as her weapon of choice, suited for her slim build and quick agile movements for speedy attacks.

 According to the legends, these swords are rare and superior in strength, as well as durable and resilient, placing important symbolic meaning to the houses of Westeros.
 Even these props and replicas in actuality contain steel to appear as authentic as possible.

 Envisioning POSCO’s “Giga Steel Sword” in Westeros